CondorLang/Condor/readme.md

 Todo:
 ------
  - node.h 21 - Create a Expand() function which expands the node and the tree
- - execute.cc 40 - Run a GC to free memory for "true" local variables and clear the rest.
+ - execute.cc 30 - Erase values in all non return locals
- - parser.cc 755 - Disallow for allow-native on a non internal file
+ - parser.cc 758 - Disallow for allow-native on a non internal file
- - scanner.cc 458 - Include Octal, Hex, UTF-8, UTF-16, see https://msdn.microsoft.com/en-us/library/6aw8xdf2.aspx
+ - scanner.cc 461 - Include Octal, Hex, UTF-8, UTF-16, see https://msdn.microsoft.com/en-us/library/6aw8xdf2.aspx
  - semantics.cc 257 - add variable types
+ - semantics.cc 277 - Fix RemoveAllAfter in scope.
- - semantics.cc 440 - Compare the base type with the assignment type.
+ - semantics.cc 441 - Compare the base type with the assignment type.
 Throw an error if they are not the same if hard typed.
- - semantics.cc 456 - Move the internal function registry